rollbar/rollbar.js/README.md

 ## Quick start

-__Note__: This is the v1 version of the notifier.
-See the [migration guide](https://rollbar.com/docs/notifier/rollbar.js/migration_v0_to_v1) for instructions on how to upgrade your code to use the latest version of the Rollbar javascript notifier.

 Copy-paste the following code into the ```<head>``` of every page you want to monitor.
 It should be as high as possible, before any other ```<script>``` tags.

 <!-- RemoveNextIfProject -->